vapor-ware/synse-docs/docs/sdk/user/configuration.plugin.md

 hero: Plugin Configuration
 ---

 The plugin configuration defines how a plugin should behave at runtime.
-It specifies the options ranging from logging level, performance tuning, and transport security.

 Plugin configuration is defined in a YAML file.
 Most configuration options have sane default values.
 For simple plugins, these default values may suffice